Radot1/POSPal/DEVELOPMENT_LOG.md

 ### Feature 1: Split Bill Enhancement - By Items

 **Problem:**
-The split bill feature only supported equal splits (total ÷ number of people).
+The split bill feature only supported equal splits (total Ã· number of people).
 Restaurant staff needed to split bills based on who ordered what specific items, especially for group dining scenarios.

 **User Request:**
 > "i would like to split it and we do have that option in this action button... but we only have the equal split, i would like the second option which would be to split it by items"